lclarkmichalek/Dabble/README.md

 You can specify the build type to use by passing it's name as the first argument to the Dabble executable.

-You can add a new built type by adding a section named after it, and filling in the `compile_flags` and `link_flags` values.
+You can add a new built type by adding a section named `build.<buildtype>`, and filling in the `compile_flags` and `link_flags` values.

 ### Target configuration

+A target is a linked executable or binary; the final product after the compiling of the modules.

+#### Autodetection

 Dabble automatically detects "root" modules; modules that only import other modules and are not imported by any modules.
 These modules are linked aswell